Itamar (Israeli settlement): Israeli victims

 In an attack in March 2011 five members of the Fogel family were stabbed to death in their sleep: Udi Fogel (36), Ruth Fogel (35), and their children Yoav (11), Elad (4), and Hadas (3 months).
 According to multiple sources, the infant was decapitated.
 The bodies were found by Udi and Ruth's twelve-year-old daughter, Tamar.
 Two young Palestinian men, Amjad Awad and Hakim Awad, from the village of Awarta were arrested in April and proudly confessed to the murder, reenacted it before the security officials, and expressed no remorse.
 They were both convicted of five counts of murder and sentenced to five consecutive life sentences.
 They were also convicted for weapons-related and other security offenses.
 The attack has been called a massacre by various reports.
 In February 2012, more than 1,000 members of the Likud party visited Itamar and planted 1,500 trees in memory of the victims of the Fogel family massacre as part of annual Tu Bishvat festivities throughout Israel.
 Palestinian newspapers spread the unsubstantiated claim that the massacres were carried out by a disgruntled Thai worker.

 Dozens of women and children from Itamar protested in October 2011 when Palestinians from Awarta were allowed to harvest olives within their security zone, as they said they were not informed prior and relatives of the murderers of the Fogel family were among the harvesters.
 According to the Shomron Residents Committee, Palestinian harvesters allegedly taunted the surviving Fogel children, threw rocks at Itamar residents, yelling "We'll Fogel you" and other threats.
 Tamar Fogel joined the protestors.
 Gershon Mesika, head of the Shomron Regional Council, said that Hakim Awad had used the harvest a year prior to gather information in preparation for the attack, and Brigadier General (Res.)
 Rabbi Avichai Rontzki stated, "Six months after the murder, with the blood still boiling and the settlement still caring for its bleeding wounds, allowing any resident of Awarta where the murderers of the Fogel family and the Shabo family came from is outrageous lawlessness."
 According to the Itamar settlers, "In previous years, the yeshiva students had harvested the olives and transferred them to Awarta free of charge".

-Violence against Jewish shepherds has also been reported.
+Violence against Israeli shepherds has also been reported.
 In April 2012, a skirmish took place between several Itamar settlers and Palestinians on Hill 777, a nearby outpost.
 Both sides reported injuries and stated that the other had initiated a confrontation.
 According to the Israeli account, a group of Palestinians threw rocks at them and beat them with clubs.
 They reported that two were injured, including Matan Fogel, the younger brother of Udi Fogel.
 The Palestinians stated that they were attacked first and that three were injured.
 This was the second incident to occur in the same week, after Palestinians began farming in Harish, a restricted area.